- The GitLab Pages daemon

 ).

 In this configuration, NGINX proxies all requests to the daemon.
-The GitLab Pages daemon doesn’t listen to the outside world:
+The GitLab Pages daemon doesn’t listen to the public internet:

 - Add your TLS certificate and key as mentioned in the prerequisites into